Understanding Your Financial Obligations to Your Former Spouse

 Without any of these occurrences, nondurational alimony could be expected until the death of either spouse.

-If you have any further questions about spousal support or divorce in New York, contact Empire Law.
+If you have any further questions about spousal support or divorce in New York, contact The Franklin Law Firm.